 \textbf{Anomaly Detection-free Approaches}.
-These methods employ strategies such as robust aggregation rules~\cite{sun2019can,pillutla2019robust,ozdayi2021defending}, differential privacy~\cite{dwork2014algorithmic}, local validation~\cite{cao2021fltrust}, and parameter smoothness~\cite{xie2021crfl,sun2021fl}, to reduce the impact of backdoors.
-Norm different clipping (NDC)~\cite{sun2019can} examines the norm difference between the global model and client model weights, and clips the norm of model updates that exceed a threshold.
+These methods employ strategies such as robust aggregation rules~\cite{ozdayi2021defending,pillutla2019robust,sun2019can}, differential privacy~\cite{dwork2014algorithmic} and local validation~\cite{cao2021fltrust}, to reduce the impact of backdoors.
+Norm Different Clipping (NDC)~\cite{sun2019can} examines the norm difference between the global model and client model weights, and clips the norm of model updates that exceed a threshold.
 RFA~\cite{pillutla2019robust} computes a weighted geometric median using the smoothed Weiszfeld's algorithm to aggregate local models.
 RLR~\cite{ozdayi2021defending} adjusts the learning rate of the orchestration server in each round, according to the sign information of client model updates.
 Weak DP~\cite{dwork2014algorithmic} applies the Differential Privacy (DP) technique to degrade the performance of local models from malicious clients, where Gaussian noise with a small standard deviation is added to the model aggregated by standard mechanisms, such as FedAvg.
-Like Weak DP, parameter smoothness-based methods~\cite{xie2021crfl,sun2021fl} introduce noises to smooth the global model to eliminate the performance of poisoned weights.
 FLTrust~\cite{cao2021fltrust} maintains a model in the orchestration server and assigns a lower trust score to the client whose update direction deviates more from the direction of the server model update.

-However, anomaly detection-free approaches do not completely discard local models of malicious clients, allowing a substantial portion of malicious weights to influence the aggregated global model.
+However, anomaly detection-free approaches do not completely discard local models of malicious clients, allowing a substantial portion of poisoned weights to influence the aggregated global model.
 Therefore, these methods are only effective when the number of malicious clients is relatively small, such as less than 10\%~\cite{nguyen2023backdoor}.
 FLTrust assumes the server collects a small number of clean samples, which violates the essence of FL~\cite{zhang2022flip}.
 Additionally, as shown in Subsection~\ref{subsec:evaluate_effectiveness}, DP-based methods result in a degradation of the primary task performance due to the added noise.